-In this statement of Christ, there is the shocking truth that one can be a diligent student of the scriptures and yet not know Christ!
+In this statement of Christ, there is the shocking truth that one can be a diligent student of the scriptures but still not know Christ!

 Well, the reason they failed to see the Christ of the Old Testament was, as Paul explains the matter, that “whenever Moses is read a veil lies over their hearts” (2 Cor.
 3:15).
 Their preconceived notions of what the Messiah ought to be like and do blinded them to an objective evaluation of the character, words, and works of the Lord.

 When I think of the many religious scholars of today’s religious scene who have spent a lifetime mastering Hebrew, Aramaic, and Greek; who have studied biblical lands and cultures; who have become experts in exegesis; and yet, who do not know the Son of God in the genuine sense of the term “know,” I am deeply saddened.

 Knowledge that is not set to action only brings a more severe condemnation.

 Salvation is in Christ only